JPEG2000 at 4K UHD (3840×2160): bitrate & storage per minute/hour

-JPEG2000 (Broadcast & Mezzanine) is a 12-bit 4:4:4 intra-frame codec with a typical compression ratio of 5:1.
-The table below shows the video data rate and the storage it needs at 4K UHD (3840×2160) for the most common frame rates — video only, audio not included.
+JPEG2000 (Broadcast & Mezzanine) is a 12-bit 4:4:4 codec with a typical compression ratio of 5:1.
+The table shows the video data rate and storage it needs at 4K UHD (3840×2160) for common frame rates — video only, audio not included.

 | Frame rate | Bitrate | Data rate | Storage / minute | Storage / hour |